-But can the overall value of the world be expressed as such a sum?
-This question represents a crucial dividing line in axiology, between axiologies that are additively separable (hereafter usually abbreviated 'additive') and those that are not.
+Is the overall value of a possible world just the sum of values contributed by individual value-bearing entities in that world?
+This question represents a central dividing line in axiology, between axiologies that are additively separable (hereafter usually abbreviated 'additive') and those that are not.
 Additive axiologies allow the value of a world to be represented as a sum of values independently contributed by each value-bearing entity in that world, while non-additive axiologies do not.
-For example, total utilitarianism claims that the value of a world is simply the sum of the welfare of every welfare subject in that world, and is therefore additive.
+Total utilitarianism, for example, claims that the value of a world is simply the sum of the welfare of every welfare subject in that world, and is therefore additive.
 On the other hand, average utilitarianism, which identifies the value of a world with the average welfare of all welfare subjects, is non-additive.
+As these examples suggest, we will assume the context of welfarist population axiology, meaning that we take the 'value bearers' to be the lives of welfare subjects, and assume that 'value' is a function of their welfare-although, unsurprisingly, our formal results will not depend on this interpretation.